IretonLiu/mine-pddl/README.md

-# MineDojo-PDDL
+# MinePlanner

-MinePlanneris a framework to streamline benchmarking planning agents in Minecraft.
+MinePlanner is a framework to streamline benchmarking planning agents in Minecraft.
 You can specify the customised world in a YAML file, then use the framework to generate the corresponding Domain and Problem PDDL files, generate a plan using your planning agent of choice, and finally visualising the plan in Minecraft.

 ## Getting Started